FabianCornejoC/chile-energy-transition-analysis/docs/pipeline_overview.md

 Cross-layer aggregation validation comparing total hourly energy against monthly aggregates Total energy values match exactly between raw and analytics layers, confirming correct aggregation logic.

+##### The analytics layer applies controlled handling of missing values for both numerical and categorical fields.

 ## 7. Reproducibility
 The full ingestion, transformation, and aggregation process is implemented in SQL and can be reproduced end-to-end by executing the pipeline scripts.